conduktor/conduktor-docs/src/pages/changelog/Console-1.36.0.md

 - Kafka Connect clusters are no longer visible to users who do not have permission on any of their connectors.
 - Error messages are now more informative when attempting to create a service account on a resource for which the caller lacks permission.
 - Resolve case sensitivity issue with email addresses in the application group payload that causes mismatches in RBAC configuration.

+## Known Issues

+If a resource policy is attached to an application instance, the self-service Application Instance page may display a validation error in the frontend.